sumirp/twitter-object-detection/README.md

 [ymin, xmin, ymax, xmax]

-## Hint: for validation, keep 1 picture away from the training data and then use it as the validation image.

 The folder structure is as follows:
 1. annotations - This folder stores all the .csv and tf.record files which contain a list of annotated images.
 2. images - This folder stores all the train and validation images along with their .xml versions.